-19. Whilst under ADS control, vehicles must have sufficient redundancy and energy reserve to be able to bring the vehicle to a Mitigated Risk Condition (MRC), in accordance with ADS requirements and as detailed in the manufacturer's safety case.
-Whilst ADS features of Type 1 can also attempt to transition control back to the fallback user as part of the failure strategy, they must still be able to reach an MRC in case the fallback user does not respond.
+While under ADS control, vehicles must have sufficient redundancy and energy reserves to bring the vehicle to a Mitigated Risk Condition (MRC), in accordance with ADS requirements and as detailed in the manufacturer's safety case.
+Although ADS features of Type 1 can attempt to transition control back to the fallback user as part of the failure strategy, they must still be able to reach an MRC if the fallback user does not respond.
 Therefore, it is appropriate to apply the same failure provisions to all ADS.

-Whilst an ADS is performing the DDT, there is no muscular energy available from a driver, therefore steering equipment under the control of an ADS is similar to 'Full Power Steering' (FPS) as already regulated in R79.
-However, FPS requirements have been drafted to allow the necessary time and performance for a human driver to react to the situation and respond accordingly, under any reasonably foreseeable road, environment and traffic conditions.
-ADS vehicles have a defined ODD (which may restrict, for example, the types of road that can be used, and the maximum vehicle speed), and ADS can also be relied upon to respond to failures immediately.
+When an ADS is performing the DDT, there is no muscular energy available from a driver.
+Therefore, steering equipment under the control of an ADS is similar to 'Full Power Steering' (FPS) as regulated in UN Regulation No. 79.
+However, FPS requirements have been drafted to allow the necessary time and performance for a human driver to react to the situation and respond accordingly, under any reasonably foreseeable road, environment, and traffic conditions.
+ADS vehicles have a defined ODD (which may restrict, for example, the types of roads that can be used and the maximum vehicle speed), and ADS can also be relied upon to respond to failures immediately.
 Therefore, it is appropriate to allow different requirements for steering controlled by an ADS.
-This proposal defines a new class of 'ADS Steering Equipment', and requires that the energy reserve and redundancy are demonstrated to be sufficient to achieve the safety concept defined for the ADS.
-Alternatively, the existing requirements of 5.3.3.3. (figure-of-8s) or 5.3.3.6.3. can be fulfilled, as these have already been agreed by GRVA to be sufficient for manual driving and should therefore also be sufficient for ADS regardless of the ODD.
+This proposal defines a new class of 'ADS Steering Equipment' and requires that the energy reserve and redundancy are demonstrated to be sufficient to fulfill the specifications defined by the manufacturer.
+If the ADS safety concept is known at the time of approval under UN Regulation No. 79, then that information can be used to define the specifications for assessment.
+If the ADS safety concept is not known at the time of approval under UN Regulation No. 79, the manufacturer can define one or more sequences of maneuvers that will be assessed.
+At the time the vehicle is approved regarding its ADS, the manufacturer is expected to demonstrate that the performance provided by the steering system, and assessed under UN Regulation No. 79, is sufficient to fulfil the needs of the ADS safety concept.
 In vehicles that can be both driven manually and controlled by an ADS, the relevant requirements of this regulation apply while the respective mode is active, and both modes will be assessed by the technical service.
-In ADS mode, the steering equipment must meet all applicable general requirements of the regulation, in addition to the specific requirements for ADS steering given in 5.8.6.1 or 5.8.6.2.
+In ADS mode, the steering equipment must meet all applicable general requirements of the regulation, in addition to the specific requirements for ADS steering.

-(s) Paragraph 6.1.4.
+(r) Paragraph 6.1.4.

-20. Update the list of 'essential system' that draw energy to include the ADS.
+19. Update the list of 'essential system' that draw energy to include the ADS.
 Paragraph further amended for clarity.

-(u) Paragraphs 6.2. and 6.2.6. to 6.2.9.
+(s) Paragraphs 6.2. and 6.2.6. to 6.2.9.